 Students who wish to take course work at another institution while continuing as enrolled students at USC will be required to obtain various levels of permission to do so.
-For details, see the Course Work Taken Elsewhere section on page 57 (undergraduate) or page 84 (graduate).
+For details, see the Course Work Taken Elsewhere section here (undergraduate) or here (graduate).